 3. You don’t need more coverage than your employer provides.
-Employers may provide a great free or low-cost life insurance benefit.
-However, these policies may not provide enough coverage to help protect your loved ones.
+Employers may provide a great free or lower-cost life insurance benefit.
+However, these policies may not provide enough coverage for most situations.

 4. I don’t need life insurance if I don’t have dependents.
 Upon passing, funeral expenses, medical bills and debts are transferred to the next of kin.
 Having coverage will help protect your legacy by helping to ensure you don’t leave a financial burden for your loved ones.

 5. Life insurance is expensive.
 Many people overestimate the cost of life insurance.
 When you’re researching what kind of policy to purchase, think about why you need the coverage and what the money would replace.
 Depending on your answers, a lower-cost plan that carries minimum coverage might be ideal for you.
 Make sure you compare quotes to ensure you’re getting the best deal.
-Know that the buying power of large groups, like the National Education Association, can help make coverage more affordable.
+Know that the buying power of large groups, like SEIU, can help make coverage more affordable.

 6. I’m healthy.
 I don’t need life insurance.
 The best time to buy life insurance is when you are young and healthy.
 Premiums only increase as you age and have more health problems.
 And even if you are healthy, you never know when the unexpected, such as a car crash, can happen.